-Treasures in Gold & Jade: Masterworks from Taiwan features works of incredible beauty and complexity by two of Taiwan’s premier living artists.
-Twenty-seven luminescent carvings by Huang Fu-Shou show jade's full range of color: from emerald green to an almost pearlescent white.
+Treasures in Gold & Jade: Masterworks from Taiwan features works of incredible beauty and complexity by two of Taiwan’s premier artists.
+Twenty-seven carvings by Huang Fu Shou show a surprising range of jade's colors: from emerald green to an almost pearlescent white.
 Fish springing from water, insects weightlessly clinging to blades of grass, and stone bending with litheness of fabric each push the boundaries of what is possible with the rigid medium.

-Sixteen poetic sculptures by Wu Ching capture the majesty of gold and wood, breathing form into questions on the nature of being.
+Seventeen poetic sculptures by Wu Ching capture the majesty of gold, breathing form into questions on the nature of being.
 Ants duel with one another, gleaming plants take root from stone and butterflies spring forth from a facsimile of the artist’s head.
 With almost thirty-five years of experience as an artist, Wu Ching’s works find a perfect balance between the spiritual and material elements of his subjects.

 Image Credit: Treasures in Gold & Jade: Masterworks from Taiwan is presented by the Bowers Museum in cooperation with the Taiwan Academy in Los Angeles, an arm of the Taiwan Ministry of Culture.
 Major Funding for this exhibition comes from East West Bank, Carl and Linda Moy, Anne and Danny Shih, Jennifer Chen and Alan Wong of Hsing Tai Color Printing Company, and Unipac Shipping.
 Additional funding is provided by Tony Zhang of Morgan Stanley, Nancy Xu, Zehra and George Sun, and the Chinese Cultural Arts Council of the Bowers Museum.